 By comparing the consolidated and non-consolidated financial statements it is revealed that the influence of the subsidiary is not material.
 VL Steel Ltd. generated a net profit in the amount of HRK 8,000, of which 75% is attributed to the Group, while 25% involves minority interest of a third party.
 It follows that the results of the subsidiary did not materially affect the results of the Parent Company or the Group as a whole.
-Considering that the subsidiary provides most of its services to the Parent Company, there is no material difference in the revenue of the Parent Company or the Group, nor in the financial position, as the assets belong almost entirely to the Parent Company.
+Considering that the subsidiary provides most of its services to the Parent Company, there is no material difference in the revenue of the Parent Company or the Group are almost entirely to the Parent Company.